 Bruce Boats is managed and operated by volunteers with the help of a professional engineer and booking team.
 Volunteers come from all walks of life and range in age from secondary school student to retired managing director!
-A volunteer management team meets monthly to ensure the smooth and safe running of our boats.
+Meet a few here: who’s who

 Whether you are already a skilled boater who has some free time available to crew our boats for our day hire, have social media skills you think you could offer us or think you could be part of our incredible engineering and turnaround teams preparing boats for our special hirers, we would love you to become part of our volunteer team.